SunCatWarriors/scw-brainstorm/game-mechanics.md

 Goals
 -----

 Fast, crazy, and brutal like Samurai Gunn.
-The visual theme is 1600-1875 Japan, mostly, with some Spain from the same era as well.
-Plus tiny chunks of pop culture from the last 75 years.

 Important(?)
 Decisions
 ----------------------